Wasaga Beach: Economic challenges

 Despite the major fire, the beach and the remaining businesses reopened the following summer.
 Although the destroyed buildings had been considered dated, they were missed by residents and visitors.
 In 2008, an entertainment dome was built, intended as a temporary structure until development started.
 It lasted until February 2011 when the exterior cover was destroyed during a storm; repairs were not done and the dome never reopened.
 The structure was removed in May 2012.

-The long-term plans after the fire, by Armand and Dov Levy's Blue Beach Avenue corporation, included a rebuild of the area in a modern style with shopping, an indoor/outdoor theme park, two major hotels and monorail service.
+The long-term plans after the fire, by Armand and Dov Levy's Blue Beach Avenue corporation, included a rebuild of the area in a modern style with shopping and the aforementioned indoor/outdoor theme park, two major hotels and monorail.
 The proposed development came to an abrupt end when Blue Beach Avenue declared bankruptcy in 2010.
 "The past couple of years haven't been kind to the tourist industry ...
 So I gather there were some major cash shortfalls that put them in this situation," the town's mayor said at that time.

 Armand Levy was subsequently charged with fraud in 2012 after an investigation of misappropriation of the insurance money paid out after the 2007 fire but was ultimately acquitted.

 Reduced tourism, partly because of the loss of many retail buildings, has continued to be a problem in the area.
 The majority of sales take place during the tourist season, which is typically not much longer than three months per year.
 (The most recent stats indicate a decline in tourism "of roughly 100,000 a year between 2002 and 2012".)